Are You a Good Candidate for Dental Implants?

 How long do dental implants typically last?

-What should one expect during the recovery process of a dental implant procedure?
+What should I expect during recovery from a dental implant procedure?

 Michael Berglass